polyrainbow/steinmixer/README.md

 - Highpass filter on inputs
 - Phase inversion on inputs
 - Stereo linking of channels
+- Reverb

 ❌ What is not (yet) possible:

-- Reverb
-- Insert effects (compressor, EQ)
+- Channel strip effects (compressor, EQ)

+✨ Advantages of Steinmixer over the original:

+- operating system-agnostic
+- no software or driver installation required
+- More accessible due to web technologies (e.g. keyboard navigation)

 # Deploy & Develop